Trump’s freeze on federal funds leaves some farmers waiting in the cold

 A federal freeze on certain USDA programs has held up billions of dollars for conservation and caused layoffs at a nonprofit in Iowa that supports soil and water quality.

-Kevin Burres farms around 1,700 acres in Wright County.
+Kevin Burres farms around 1,700 acres in Iowa.
 Seven years ago, he started planting cereal rye as a cover crop in his corn-soybean rotation.
 Burres said this conservation practice “works wonders” for reducing soil erosion, but it's been small-scale.

 Last year, he signed up for a project supported by the U.S. Department of Agriculture that pays farmers a premium for planting up to 500 acres of cover crops.
 Burres said he covered the upfront costs, expecting to be reimbursed in mid-January.